StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Great introductory notebooks showing Julia and statistics ( based on the [Statistics with Julia](https://statisticswithjulia.org/index.html) book ) can be found in [StatisticsWithJuliaPlutoNotebooks](https://github.com/StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl).

 One goal for the changes in StatisticalRethinking v3 was to make it easier to compare and mix and match results from different mcmc implementations.
-Hence consistent naming of models and results were important.
+Hence consistent naming of models and results is important.
 The models and the results of simulations are stored as follows:

 Models: